Mia Clarke

 She formed a new band, Follows, in 2008 in Chicago with members of Russian Circles, Bloodiest, and Atombombpocketknife.
 Clarke has collaborated with Canadian hip hop artist Buck 65, contributing guitar to his Dirtbike 3/3 project.

 In April 2008, Clarke flew to Amsterdam to record a guitar improvisation with Andy Moor of The Ex.
 Their collaboration "Guitargument" was released digitally by File Thirteen Records on 17 February 2009 and as a CD edition by hellosQuare recordings in late 2010.

 She is also a freelance writer and has written about music for publications including The Wire, The Guardian, and Pitchfork Media.
 From 2009 to 2013, Clarke wrote a column on Chicago's classical music scene for Time Out Chicago.
 She then established a career as a copywriter and creative strategist.

-In 2019, she co-founded a women's wellbeing brand, Nyssa.
+In 2019, she co-founded a women's wellbeing brand, Nyssa, which she sold and exited in 2023.